 What happens if I don't meet the application deadline for the class that I want to attend?
-Applications received after the deadline will be reviewed at the discretion of the Admissions Committee and will only be considered if time and space permits
+Applications received after the November 1st deadline will be reviewed at the discretion of the Admissions Committee and will only be considered if time and space permit.

 Do I need to have all of the prerequisite courses completed prior to applying to the program?
-No, but students may not begin any sonography program without successful completion of the listed prerequisite courses with a "C" or better.
+No. Students may not begin any sonography program without successful completion of all listed program prerequisite courses with a "C" or better.
 Students are also highly encouraged to complete all other degree requirements prior to starting any sonography program.
 Students who opt to complete all degree requirements prior to entering the sonography program of their choice will be able to immediately seek employment upon program completion.

-If I apply and all of my documentation is received and course work is completed by the deadlines, will I automatically be accepted into the program?
+If I apply and all my documentation is received and course work is completed by the deadlines, will I automatically be accepted into the program?

-No, acceptance is competitive based on a number of determining factors.
+No. Acceptance is competitive and based on several determining factors.

-What happens if the semester at the college that I am attending does not end until after the documentation submission date, so I don't have a transcript showing course grades?
+What happens if the semester at the college that I am attending does not end until after the documentation submission date, so I do not have a transcript showing course grades?

 An official, current transcript is needed to verify all course completion and final grades.
-If any of the courses are a program prerequisite, the application file will be incomplete.
+If any of these current courses is a program prerequisite, your application file will be incomplete.